corcor27/Lesion_dash_app/README.md

 # Lesion_dash_app
+#Discription
-aws deployed dash app for collecting lesion metadata
+aws deployable dash app for collecting lesion metadata, with case image and metadata display that can be changes and the output the updated metadata file is uploaded to Gdrive